 Our patients receive care based on clinical guidelines recognized and respected throughout the world.
 The results of the care we provide for our patients are called “outcomes.”
 Outcomes serve as a measurement by which we can track our Stroke Program performance.
 This helps us to ensure we are performing our best work possible – providing the highest quality of safe care our patients expect and that we expect of ourselves.

-In 2014, 59 percent of stroke patients who received IV tPA, discharged with a stroke had a Modified Rankin Score of 2 or less, which means they only had slight disability but were able to look after their own affairs.
+In 2016, over half (56 percent) of stroke patients who received IV tPA, discharged with a stroke had a Modified Rankin Score of 2 or less, which means they only had slight disability but were able to look after their own affairs.

-In 2014, none of our patients experienced a complication related to carotid endarterectomy.
+In 2016, only 1 out of 25 patients experienced a complication related to carotid endarterectomy.

 Dallas, Texas 75235